LeLiu552/Stomata_Segmention/README.md

 Function to automatically read the .CZI files in the given folder and transfer into PNG files

 ### model_setup.ipynb
-Model trainning and pixel area measurement
+Model trainning and pixel area measurement。。。